Multipolar exchange interaction and complex order in insulating lanthanides: Intersite interactions

-The transformation of these interactions are done in a similar manner as the previous section.
+The transformation of these interactions into the tensor form can be done in a similar manner as the previous section \ref{Sec:Coul_ff}.
 The treatment of site $i$ is the same as the previous one, while that of the site $j$ slightly differs since the orbital angular momentum is zero.
 The projection of the product of the electron creation and annihilation operators on site $j$ is performed as

 In the Coulomb term, the creation and annihilation operators on each site have the same spin component,

 The intersite Coulomb interaction parameters are given by

 The range of $k_i$ is the same as Eq. (\ref{Eq:k_Coul}), while the rank for site $j$ is zero.
 On the other hand, the potential exchange parameters are